DomBBB/test/README.md

 ### 2. Set up a Virtual Environment and install required libraries

-Open Command Prompt and navigate to the project folder
+Open command prompt and navigate to the project folder

 Create a virtual environment in the project folder <img align="right" src="assets/install_1.jpg" height="20">